RichardLitt/standard-readme/spec.md

   - Sections must appear in order given below.
 Optional sections may be omitted.
   - Sections must have the titles listed below, unless otherwise specified.
   - Must be new lines between each section.
-  - Must not contain broken links
+  - Must not contain broken links.
+  - If there are code examples, they should be linted in the same way as the code is linted in the rest of the project.

 **Suggestions:**
 - A "Back to Top" link for longer sections can be useful, but is not required by any means.